 To save time, please check before applying if your vehicle type is allowed access.
 A copy of the Terms and Conditions of permit can be found below.

-The following documents will be required to support your application (please supply photos or scanned original documents & licence and we cannot accept responsibility for original documents lost in the post):
+The following documents will be required to support your application.
+Please supply photos or scanned original documents & licence as we cannot accept responsibility for original documents lost in the post.

 - Driving licence